-A.2 There are around 250,000 jobs in Hull & East Yorkshire which account for 10% of the 2.4 million total jobs in Yorkshire and Humber.

-- A.3 The main sectors of employment in Hull & East Yorkshire include manufacturing (15% or 38,500 jobs) and health (13% or 32,500 jobs).
-Together these sectors account for 28% of total employment in the HEY region.
-These sectors align with the main employment sectors seen in the Yorkshire and Humber region, in which manufacturing and health account for a slightly lower share at 24% of total jobs. - A.4 The share of employment within these three sectors in the HEY LEP region is higher than at the national level (28% vs 20% nationally).
-Hull & East Yorkshire's strong manufacturing employment base aligns with the strategic priority sectors including Haulage & Logistics and manufacturing.
+- A.2 There are around 260,000 jobs in Hull & East Yorkshire which account for 10% of the 2.5 million total jobs in Yorkshire and The Humber, and 64% of the 412,000 in The Humber. - A.3 The main sectors of employment in Hull & East Yorkshire include manufacturing (16% or 42,000 jobs) and health (14% or 37,000 jobs).
+Together these sectors account for 30% of total employment in the HEY region.
+These sectors align with the main employment sectors seen in the Humber region, in which manufacturing and health account for a slightly higher share at 32% of total jobs. - A.4 The share of employment within these three sectors in the HEY region is higher than at the national level (30% vs 20% nationally).
+Hull & East Yorkshire's strong manufacturing employment base aligns with the strategic priority sectors, which includes Haulage & Logistics and manufacturing.

-Source: Business Register and Employment Survey, 2020 (published 2021), 2021 SAP boundaries
+Source Business Register and Employment Survey, 2021 (published 2022), 2021 SAP boundaries

-A.5 The most exposed sectors to the impact of COVID-19 (accommodation & food, manufacturing, retail & sales, and transport & logistics) account for 34% of Hull & East Yorkshire's employment base (and 37% across Yorkshire & Humber) which is higher than the national average (29%).
+A.5 The most exposed sectors to the impact of COVID-19 (accommodation & food, manufacturing, retail & sales, and transport & logistics) account for 36% of Hull & East Yorkshire's employment base (and 33% across The Humber), which is higher than the national average (29%).
 This results from the large manufacturing presence in both areas.
-The HEY LEP COVID-19 Impact Assessment states that Hull & East Yorkshire and Yorkshire & Humber were less exposed to the impacts of COVID-19 on employment than at a national level when the manufacturing sector is not taken into account.
+The HEY LEP COVID-19 Impact Assessment states that Hull & East Yorkshire and The Humber were less exposed to the impacts of COVID-19 on employment than at a national level when the manufacturing sector is not taken into account.

 - A.6 The Location Quotient (LQ) is a measure of the concentration of employment within a given sector relative to the level seen nationally.
-A LQ value above 1.0 is considered specialised, and sectors that are represented highly in the HEY LEP area include agriculture, forestry and fishing (LQ 2.0), manufacturing (LQ 2.0), public administration and defence (LQ 1.3) and motor trades (LQ 1.2). - A.7 Local authority analysis shows that the agriculture, forestry, and fishing (LQ 3.6) sector is most specialised in the East Riding of Yorkshire, whilst manufacturing is highly specialised in North Lincolnshire (LQ 3.0).
-Regional findings show that only the Manufacturing sector is specialised in Yorkshire and Humber compared to the national average (LQ 1.5). - A.8 Figure A.2 and Figure A.3 provide a tailored insight into employment within the HEY LEP region.
-These display employment by government priority sector (as defined by the supplementary guidance note) and employment by key sectors detailed in the HEY LEP Economic Growth and Workforce Wellbeing Strategy (See Annex B).
+A LQ value above 1.0 is considered specialised, and sectors that are represented highly in the HEY region include agriculture, forestry and fishing (LQ 2.1), manufacturing (LQ 2.2), public administration and defence (LQ 1.2) and motor trades (LQ 1.1). - A.7 Local authority analysis shows that the agriculture, forestry, and fishing sector (LQ 4.0) is most specialised in the East Riding of Yorkshire, whilst the most specialised sector in Kingston Upon Hull is Manufacturing (LQ 2.3). - A.8 What's more, regional findings show that Manufacturing is the singular sector that is specialised in Yorkshire and Humber compared to the national average (LQ 1.6). - A.9 Figure A.2 and Figure A.3 provide a tailored insight into employment within the HEY region.
+These display employment by government priority sector (as defined by the supplementary guidance note) and employment by key sectors detailed in the HEY Economic Growth and Workforce Wellbeing Strategy (See Annex B).
 The red box shows that an overlap exists between HEY LEP's key sectors and government priority sectors.
 Note that Ports & Logistics and Haulage & Logistics use the same SIC code definitions and only differ by terminology.
 Full sector SIC code definitions can be found within the Additional Indicator workbook in Annex B.

-Figure A.2 Employment by Government Priority Sector, 2020
+Figure A.2 Employment by Government Priority Sector, 2021